 The CTA denied on February 7, 2019 the motion of Rappler Holdings Corporation to quash the case.
 On April 3, 2019, Ressa was arraigned in the 4 cases and pleaded not guilty.

 During the May 29, 2019 hearing, CTA Presiding Judge Roman del Rosario recused himself from the cases after he expressed his view that RHC as an entity should be arraigned, a stand that the two other justices disagreed with.
 Justice Catherine Manahan was asked to preside over these cases.

-Status as of January 30, 2020.
+Status as of August 10, 2021.
 The CTA dismissed the motion of Ressa and Rappler to file a demurrer of evidence, or to quash the case outright.
 The defense presented its first witness last January 22 and its second witness on February 3, 2021.
 The trial has come to a close and both sides await the court's decision.

 The 5th count of tax violation was part of the set that the DOJ approved for charging, but it was filed by the prosecutors at the Pasig Regional Trial Court (RTC).
 The DOJ argued that because the 5th count – related to the VAT return for the 2nd quarter of 2015 – amounted to P294,258.58, it does not meet the minimum amount required for CTA cases.